-Russia has recently updated domestic legislation to address food imports (mainly from the United States and the EU) transiting Russian territory to EAEU member states but which are banned within Russian territory.
+In 2020, Russia updated domestic legislation to address food imports (mainly from the United States and the EU) transiting Russian territory to EAEU member states but which are banned within Russian territory.
 The legislation intended to streamline transit of these products by using a "track and trace" electronic tracking system (i.e., electronic seals).
-The use of electronic navigation seals is a paid service with fees for installation, uninstallation, and use starting from 4,720 rubles (~\$67) a day.
-Please see GAIN report RS2020-0033 Transit of Embargoed Food through Russia Streamlined.
+The use of electronic navigation seals is a paid service with fees for installation, uninstallation, and use.
+For more details, please see GAIN report RS2020-0033 Transit of Embargoed Food through Russia Streamlined.
+On April 3, 2023, the Agreement on the Application of Navigation Seals in the Eurasian Economic Union came into force.
+It will be possible to start tracking shipments within EAEU countries in January 2024.